darefat/mypicarx/README.md

 # mypicarx
-Getting a stab at autonomous personal project
+Getting a stab at autonomous vehicle a personal project